sourav980/COVID-19-PROBABILITY-DETECTOR/README.md

 # COVID-19 PROBABILITY DETECTOR

-Assessment of probability of Covid-19 of a person based on his symptoms using machine learning approach.
+Assessment of user for Covid-19 based on symptoms using Machine Learning approach.

 ## Getting Started